 Location.
-38° 51.717′ N, 78° 7.905′ W. Marker is near Chester Gap, Virginia, in Rappahannock County.
+38° 51.716′ N, 78° 7.905′ W. Marker is near Chester Gap, Virginia, in Rappahannock County.
 Marker is on Chester Gap Road, on the left when traveling south.
+The marker is located Route 665 near its northern intersection with Route 522.
 Touch for map.
-The marker is located Route 665 near its northern intersection with Route 522.
 Marker is in this post office area: Chester Gap VA 22623, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Minding the Gaps (here, next to this marker); Warren/Rappahannock County (within shouting distance of this marker); Gettysburg Campaign (within shouting distance of this marker); Albert G. Willis (approx. 1.7 miles away); The Massanutten (approx. 4.2 miles away); Indian Old Fields (approx. 4.3 miles away); Discovery Shenandoah Valley (approx. 4˝ miles away); Warren County/Fauquier County (approx. 4˝ miles away).
+Chester Gap (here, next to this marker); Warren County / Rappahannock County (within shouting distance of this marker); Gettysburg Campaign (within shouting distance of this marker); Albert G. Willis (approx. 1.7 miles away); Battle of Manassas Gap (approx. 3.9 miles away); No Park is an Island (approx. 4.2 miles away); The Massanutten (approx. 4.2 miles away); Camp Dismal Hollow (approx. 4.2 miles away).
 Touch for a list and map of all markers in Chester Gap.

 More about this marker.
 On the lower left of the marker is a drawing captioned “The Supply Train,” drawing by Edwin Forbes Courtesy Library of Congress.
 On the lower right of the marker are two photos captioned Col. William Gamble Courtesy U.S. Army Military History Institute and Gen. Montgomery D. Corse, from Clement A. Evans, Confederate Military History (1899).
 On the upper right of the marker is a map of the area around Chester Gap indicating troop positions and movements described in the marker text.